TomaszWaszczyk/historia.waszczyk.com/src/content/september-15.md

 ### 2020

+PARIS,France

-PARIS,France​,​September15th,2020,​Today,SocieteGenerale–ForgehasselectedtheTezosblockchainforCentralBankDigitalCurrency(CBDC)experiments.OnJuly20,2020,BanquedeFranceselectedSocieteGenerale–ForgeaspartofitscallforapplicationstoexperimenttheuseofCentralBankDigitalCurrencyforinterbanksettlements.Theexperimentwillexplorethefeasibilityoffinancial securities being digitally settled and delivered in Central Bank Digital Currency.
+​Societe Generale – Forgehas selected the Tezos blockchain for Central Bank Digital Currency(CBDC)experiments.
+OnJuly20,2020, Banquede France selected Societe Generale – Forgeaspart of its call for applications to experiment the use of Central Bank Digital Currency for interbank settlements.
+The experiment will explore the feasibility of financial securities being digitally settled and delivered in Central Bank Digital Currency.

 ### 2008